mattsanchez13/mattsanchez13.github.io/index.md

 *Lab-3 Part 1,

 This lab was probably my favorite because it was so fascinating and rewarding.
 I felt accomplished when our code finally worked when we tested it for calculating our BMR.
-It was incredible to see that our lines of code could turn into a program.
+It was incredible to see that our lines of code could turn into a program, had fun playing around with it.

 *Lab-3 Part 2,